cameronmathis/ExtremeStreetCrosser/README.md

 This is a project I collaborated on for my Game Design and Development class.

 ## Setup
-In order to run, clone this repo onto your local machine.
+In order to play Extreme Street Crosser, clone this repo onto your local machine.
 Open the folder titled "Builds" then open the folder of the build you want to run.
 Once the specific build folder is open, double click the "Extreme Street Crosser" application file to begin playing. <br/>

 ## Features
 Implemented: